dzeke/Blended-Near-Optimal-Tools/3-InteractiveParallelPlot/InteractiveParallelPlot-readme.txt

 where mObjs is a p by nO matrix of objective function values for the nO objectives and p alternatives (a row is an alternative), mDecisions is a p by n matrix of n decision variable values for the p alternatives (together, a row in mObjs and in mDecisions define the objective and decision variable components of an alternative).
 OptionList is an optional cell array of paired items {‘parameter1’,value1,’parameter2’,value2, … } that control numerous plotting, rending, interaction, and other options.
 See full documentation in the header of file nearoptplotmo2.m.
 These options include providing data that define the problem and near optimal region (constraint set, objective functions, tolerance, etc…) which the figure can then use to streamline the process to update the model formulation and generate new alternatives.
 To use this tool, you will also need to download all the files in the GenerateAlternatives folder.

-Interaction controls are organized into five categories on the plot:
+Interaction controls are organized into six categories on the plot:

 A) Plot Data menu.
 Click Save Data (Cntrl-D) to save all data and current plot settings to the base workspace.
 The command window will also show the command to enter to re-create the figure.
+Click Load Data...
+(Cntrl-L) to load data for additional alternatives from the base workspace into the figure.
+Click Print to PDF... to print a high-resolution version of the current figure to a PDF file you specify.

 B) Controls Menu.
 Menu items to show/hide various plot features and controls including the control panel at right, sliders, checkboxes, and grouping table at bottom.

+C) Update Formulation Menu.
+Menu items to streamline the process to add one or more new optimization model objective functions or constraints and generate new alternatives from the updated formulation (must provide description of existing model formulation within the OptionList, see above).

-C) Display tab.
+D) Display tab.
 Controls the  rendering and formatting of plotted data including

 	o Font size – font size for text labels